Decentralised Finance and Automated Market Making: Execution and Speculation: Automated market making

-Therefore, the execution rate obtained for buying or selling $\Delta y$ is always less advantageous than the instantaneous rate $Z$ because the level function $\varphi$ is convex.
-Clearly, as the depth $\kappa$ increases, the convexity of the level function is less pronounced.
-For orders of ``small size'' one can approximate the unitary execution cost in \eqref{eq:executionCost} with or equivalently approximate the execution rate with To show the extent to which the convexity of the level function captures the execution cost, we use transaction data from the ETH/USDC pool from inception on 5 May 2021 until 5 May 2022, approximately 1,757,000 LT transactions, to compare unitary execution costs incurred by LTs with our approximation in \eqref{eq:execcostsApproxCPMM}.
-Figure \ref{fig:convexity1} shows a scatter plot of the observed unitary execution costs from transaction data and the approximation $\left(Z^{3/2} / \kappa\right) \Delta y.$ Recall that negative values of $\Delta y$ are buy orders and positive values are sell orders.
-The figure shows that the expression in \eqref{eq:execcostsApproxCPMM} is a good approximation, and that the convexity of the level function $\varphi$ can be used to model the unitary execution cost incurred when interacting in CPMMs.
+{Next, we employ transaction data from the ETH/USDC pool, see \ref{sec:apx:dataanalysis}, to compare the convexity costs \eqref{eq:execcostsApproxCPM} with the unitary execution costs \eqref{eq:executionCost} incurred by LTs.} Figure \ref{fig:convexity1} shows a scatter plot of the historical values of the unitary execution costs from transaction data and the approximation $\left(Z^{3/2} / \kappa\right) y.$ Recall that negative values of $y$ are buy orders and positive values are sell orders. {The figure shows that the convexity costs in \eqref{eq:execcostsApproxCPM} are an accurate approximation of the unitary execution costs incurred when LTs operate in a CPM.}

-In an optimal trading framework, the investor controls the speed $\nu_t$ at which she sends orders to the AMM.
-Now, assume that the investor trades the quantity $\Delta y_t = \nu_t\, \Delta t$, where $\Delta t$ is a fixed time-step that determines the investor's frequency of trading and $\nu_t$ is fixed during the time interval.
-The execution rate for $\Delta y$ is $\tilde Z(\Delta y) = Z - Z^{3/2}\,\nu_t \, \Delta t\,/\,\kappa$.
-Thus, to reflect the investor's pace of trading we write the investor's execution rate as
+In an optimal trading framework, the LT controls the speed $\nu$ at which she sends orders to the AMM.
+Now, assume that the LT trades the quantity $y = \nu\, \Delta t$, where $\Delta t$ is a fixed time-step that determines the LT's frequency of trading and $\nu$ is fixed during the time interval.
+The execution rate for $y$ is $Z(y) = Z - Z^{3/2}\,\nu \, \Delta t\,/\,\kappa$.
+Thus, in continuous time, to reflect the LT's pace of trading we write the LT's execution rate as

-where the parameter $\eta$ scales the execution costs according to the investor's trading frequency.
+where the parameter $\eta$ scales the convexity costs according to the LT's trading frequency.